-Depending upon which edition of Cascade you're using, you'll either have access to a single plan, or multiple plans which you can switch between.
+Depending upon which edition of Cascade you're using, you'll either have access to a single plan, or multiple plans that you can switch between.

 - Manage the different strategic plans for your organization

 - Define key aspects of your strategic framework, terminology and attributes within the Strategy Model